PaulDMendoza/Presentations/AngularJS/demoApp/talk.md

 (5 mins) AngularJS Basics
 ----------------
-- **Open "SimpleForm.html" file**
+- **Open SimpleForm**
 - Goal: As you type your name in, it should display "Hello [your name]"
-- notice importing AngularJS
+- notice importing AngularJS, only framework you need
-- notice ng-app tag
-add "ng-model="yourName"" to input field
+- notice ng-app tag, explain angularJS application add "ng-model="yourName"" to input field
 - add "{{yourName}}"
 - text field